TzufLahan/Enhancing_Low-Resolution_Facial_Emotion_Recognition/README.md

   M.Sc. student in Information Systems and Software Engineering, specializing in Deep Learning and Medical Imaging

 - **Noa Stern** ([noaster@post.bgu.ac.il](mailto\:noaster@post.bgu.ac.il))\
-  M.Sc. student in Information Systems and Software Engineering
+  M.Sc. student in Information Systems and Software Engineering, with a research focus on the relationship between anxiety and temporal patterning.

 ---